zhousarah/azure-compute-docs/articles/virtual-machines/maintenance-configurations-bicep.md

 Before proceeding, visit [Bicep Modules](/azure/azure-resource-manager/bicep/modules) to learn more about how bicep deployment can be organized into modules

-1. Scope of resource deployment should be understood before proceeding with the Bicep template.
-For more infromation, see [Scope Functions for Bicep](/azure/azure-resource-manager/bicep/bicep-functions-scope).
++ Scope of resource deployment should be understood before proceeding with the Bicep template.
+For more information, see [Scope Functions for Bicep](/azure/azure-resource-manager/bicep/bicep-functions-scope).
-2. It's essential to know how and where resources are deployed.
++ It's essential to know how and where resources are deployed.
-3. Bicep modules must be used to perform deployments.
++ Bicep modules must be used to perform deployments.
 Deploying resources at different scopes require the use of modules.

 > [!TIP]
 > Always provide the right set of dependencies since module execute on different scopes.
 For example - the scope for configuration assignment in maintenance configuration when using dynamic scope should be `Subscription` and when using static assignment (no dynamic scopes configured) should be `ResourceId`

-## Bicep Resource Definition
+## Bicep resource definition

  Refer to the below guides for the resource format and resource definition of the Bicep template before proceeding ahead with the working example.